Catholic Schoolhouse Tour 2: Week 14

 Science

-• I made a cute pop-up printable for your students to learn about Astronomical Unit this week!
+• I made a cute pop-up printable for your students to learn about the Astronomical Unit this week!
 It’s easy.
-Color the sun, the earth and the bubble letters.
-Fold the first page in half (the long way, with the print on the outside), and cut on the black lines, and crease those tabs upwards.
+Color the sun, the earth, and the bubble letters.
+Fold the first page in half (the long way, with the print on the outside), cut on the black lines, and crease those tabs upwards.
 Fold the other way (the print on the inside, along the same crease), and pop the tabs inward.
-Cut out the sun and the earth and glue to the pop-ups!
+Cut out the sun and the earth and glue them to the pop-ups!

-Astronomical Unit Pop up page
+Astronomical Unit Pop-up page

 AUpicture1